hoehrmann/demo-parselov/README.md

 at the top to the `final element` vertex in the box.
 There are two instances of `element` in the graph because the top-level element is different from descendants of it because one has to go over `content` prior to visiting a descendant element.
-The vertices `370` and `371` represent an ambiguity in the XML grammar, they represent `CharData` non-terminals.
-The same goes for edges that bypass vertex `367`.
+The vertices `371`, `372`, represent an ambiguity in the XML grammar, they represent `CharData` non-terminals.
+Same for vertex `365`.
 The corresponding rule is

 ```
 content ::= CharData?